The Dover Boys at Pimento University: Legacy

+The Dover Boys was a rare case of a cartoon that was copied/succeeded by other animation studios.
+In 1943, John Hubley and Paul Sommer would direct The Rocky Road to Ruin, a Color Rhapsody cartoon produced by Screen Gems for Columbia Pictures.
+The short notably mirrors settings and designs that were created for The Dover Boys, with John McLeish even reprising his role as the narrator.
+Later in 1948, UPA would also release a cartoon entitled The Rover Boys in Peril exclusively for the United States Navy, which McLeish and animator Robert Cannon also worked on.

-The characters Tom, Dick, and Larry later made cameo appearances (voiced respectively by Jon Bauman, Jeff Bennett and Rob Paulsen) on the 1990s Fox and WB network series Animaniacs, alongside Slappy Squirrel in "Frontier Slappy", while singing discrediting lyrics about Daniel Boone (voiced by Jim Cummings) until they get fired by him, the Warners in "Magic Time", and in Wakko's Wish.
+The characters Tom, Dick, and Larry later made cameo appearances (voiced respectively by Jon Bauman, Jeff Bennett and Rob Paulsen) on the 1990s Fox and WB network series Animaniacs, alongside Slappy Squirrel in "Frontier Slappy", while singing discrediting lyrics about Daniel Boone (voiced by Jim Cummings) until they get fired by him; the Warners in "Magic Time"; and in Wakko's Wish.
 A short clip of this cartoon is featured in the opening credits of "Less Than Hero", an episode of another Fox TV show, Futurama.
 They also appeared cheering in the stands late in the 1996 animation/live-action movie Space Jam.
 A segment of the cartoon is featured briefly in an episode of Agent Carter where it is used as part of a subliminal messaging tool of the Black Widow program.

+Van Partible, creator of the television series Johnny Bravo, acknowledged a debt to Robert Cannon’s limited animation in "The Dover Boys." specifically the villain’s monologue where Cannon used "a sort of smear technique, you go pose to pose, doing three in-betweens on ones."

 With the advent of the Internet, the short gained newfound attention from younger generations, in part because it is one of the few Warner Bros. shorts from that era that fell into the public domain, although it has seen releases from MGM/UA Home Video and Warner Home Video.

 In 2018, to mark the short's 76th anniversary, a collaborative effort of over 90 independent animators recreated the short scene for scene with each animator drawing in their own style.
-The reanimated collaboration, titled "The Dover Boys Reanimated Collab!", was curated by animator Josh "Zeurel" Palmer and was released on August 27, 2018, on YouTube, receiving nearly three million views.
+The reanimated collaboration, titled "The Dover Boys Reanimated Collab!", was curated by animator Josh "Zeurel" Palmer and was released on August 27, 2018, on YouTube, receiving over three million views.